-Members are advised that as part of the ongoing relaxation of restrictions since January 26 2022 the COVID 19 Certification scheme in Northern Ireland has changed with the legal requirement to prove Covid status remaining only for access to nightclubs and indoor unseated events with 500 or more in attendance.
+Members were advised that as part of the ongoing relaxation of restrictions since January 26 2022 the COVID 19 Certification scheme in Northern Ireland had changed with the legal requirement to prove Covid status remaining only for access to nightclubs and indoor unseated events with 500 or more in attendance.

-Whilst it is no longer a legal requirement for other settings, the continued use of Covid Certification is strongly encouraged for the following settings:
+Whilst it was no longer a legal requirement for other settings, the continued use of Covid Certification was strongly encouraged for the following settings:

-- licensed hospitality premises, including 'bring your own' alcohol venues - cinemas, theatres, conferences and exhibition halls - outdoor events with 4,000 or more attendees with some or all of the audience not normally seated - events where more than 10,000 people will be present regardless of whether they are seated
+- licensed hospitality premises, including 'bring your own' alcohol venues - cinemas, theatres, conferences and exhibition halls

+- outdoor events with 4,000 or more attendees with some or all of the audience not normally seated - events where more than 10,000 people will be present regardless of whether they are seated the continued use of Covid Certification as an entry requirement for the Council's theatres, whilst it is still recommended in guidance, be approved.

-Officers have contacted other theatre venues including The Lyric Theatre and Grand Opera House and found that all intend to continue with Covid Certification as an entry requirement in line with the advice above, in the main to continue to provide audiences with the confidence to return to theatres.
+Officers had contacted other theatre venues including The Lyric Theatre and Grand Opera House and found that all intend to continue with Covid Certification as an entry requirement in line with the advice above, in the main to continue to provide audiences with the confidence to return to theatres.